antkaynak/Keyist-Ecommerce/README.md

 The codes are split into 3 sections.

 frontend - Angular 5 ,

 resource_server - Spring Boot Backend ,

 authorization_server - A Spring Boot OAuth2 Authorization server.

+To run the application fill the lines in resource server and authorization server application.properties as well as frontend application service urls.

 For MySQL Database